emitoma/dom-puzzle-game/README.md

-A simple puzzle game for demoing DOM manipulation with JavaSript
+A simple puzzle game for demoing DOM manipulation with JavaScript